afsalthaj/safe-string-interpolation/README.md

        safeStr"The scala string interpol can be a bit dangerous with your secrets. ${a}, ${b}, ${c}" ^ scala> safeStr"The scala string interpol can be a bit dangerous with your secrets. ${a}, ${b}"
-res2: com.thaj.safe.string.interpolator.SafeString = SafeString(The scala string interpol can be a bit dangerous with your secrets. ghi, xyz, 1)
+res2: com.thaj.safe.string.interpolator.SafeString = SafeString(The scala string interpol can be a bit dangerous with your secrets. ghi, xyz)

 ```